Blog Post

 Checking a prospective tenant's rental history is one way to mitigate potential issues.
 Another effective method is to restrict a tenant's illegal activity to avoid potential legal issues.
 Without restrictions, other tenants may have legal grounds to break their residential lease agreement early if you don’t restrict certain disruptive and illegal behavior.

-Your North Carolina rental agreements should clearly state that certain behaviors are prohibited and are grounds for terminating your lease agreements.
+Your North Carolina lease agreement should clearly state that certain behaviors are prohibited and are grounds for terminating your lease agreements.
 Such behavior may include excessive noise and criminal acts like drug dealing.

 12. Other Restrictions